New Haiti disaster: Fireball from toppled tanker kills 75 - NewsBreak

 Onlookers then rushed to the scene with buckets to collect what they could of the tanker’s cargo, likely for sale on the black market, as the fuel drained toward a nearby pile of smoldering trash.

+“It’s horrible what happened,” said Patrick Almonor, deputy mayor of Cap-Haitien, the country's second-largest city, who said late Tuesday that 75 people had died..
+“We lost so many lives.”

+Burn victims screamed in agony as they pleaded for help at Justinian University Hospital, the city's largest.

-Prime Minister Ariel Henry, himself a physician, visited a hospital Tuesday as victims bandaged head to toe were fighting for their lives amid a shortage of medical supplies and health workers in an impoverished nation that has been bombarded by disasters in recent months — riots, a wave of kidnappings, a powerful earthquake that killed more than 2,200 people and the July 7 assassination of the president.
+Prime Minister Ariel Henry, himself a physician, visited there as victims bandaged head to toe were fighting for their lives amid a shortage of medical supplies and health workers in an impoverished nation that has been bombarded by disasters in recent months — riots, a wave of kidnappings, a powerful earthquake that killed more than 2,200 people and the July 7 assassination of the president.

+Among survivors who spoke with the prime minister was Riche Joseph, who spent hours on the hospital's floor connected to an IV while he waited for a bed.

+His sister, Bruna Lourdes, said her brother stepped out of the house late at night to look for something to eat.
+When she heard the explosion, she rushed down from the hillside shantytown in panic.

 “The entire Haitian nation is grieving,” Henry said on Twitter while declaring three days of national mourning.
 “It is with a torn heart that I see the critical condition of some of our compatriots admitted to this facility.”

+The country of more than 11 million people also has been hit by a spike in gang-related kidnappings, including 17 people with a U.S. missionary organization who were abducted in mid-October.
+Five of them have been released but another 12 are still being held.

+“It’s terrible what our country has to go through,” said Dave Larose, a civil engineer who works in Cap-Haitien.

 Sanon reported from Port au Prince, Haiti.
-AP Writer Christopher Sherman in New York contributed to this report.
+AP Writer Joshua Goodman contributed to this report from Miami

 Comments / 0